 Did James Harrison surprise you or did you think he had that in him?

 Surprised from the standpoint that he found out about 10 minutes before the game that he was going to start.
 I think it was good that he didn't have time to think about it.
 But I'm going to tell you, James Harrison is a good football player.
 We play him inside, we play him outside.
 He's been a big part of the kicking game.
 He's taken a very professional approach from the time he came here last year until now.
 He prepares, pays attention to detail, the little things.
 It's important to him.
 He's a very explosive guy.
 You talk to anyone on the team, pound for pound, he may be one of the strongest guys on the team.
 This guy, he's an explosive hitter who can run.
 He did a great job the other day, he really did.

 Is he the backup now?

-Shouldn't (Harrison) have been signed by somebody else before
+Shouldn't (Harrison) have been signed by somebody else before he was?

 I'm glad he wasn't.
 I'm glad he's with us.

 If Clark (Haggans) doesn't hurt his hand, (Harrison) probably isn't signed here.